WC: Intermediate Syllabus

 – T-shirt Colour: Green

-– The Chi Sau component of the Intermediate syllabus is grade specific, and so is outside of the termly rotation system.
+– The Chi Sau component of the Intermediate Syllabus is grade specific, and so is outside of the rotation system.
 Check out the Intermediate Chi Sau course for more details.

 The Self Defence component builds on elements from the Beginner ‘Contact’ and ‘Broken Range’ components, adding different ranges and scenarios to further develop your self defence skills.